AppLayerLabs/sparq-gitbook/bdk-implementation/p2p-overview.md

 Both `Notification` and `Broadcast` messages, however, work with a simpler unidirectional flow, as the receiver node doesn't have to answer back to the sender.
 Instead, it verifies the received data and adds it to its own blockchain.
 The difference between both types is that `Notification` messages are never re-broadcast, while `Broadcast` messages may or may not be re-broadcast to other nodes, depending on whether said nodes had already received or not said broadcast in the past.

-Due to this specific condition, `Broadcast` messages are specifically handled by the `Broadcaster` class (`Broadcaster.h`), while the other types are handled by `ManagerBase` and its derivative classes.
+Due to this specific condition, `Broadcast` messages are specifically handled by the `Broadcaster` class (`net/p2p/broadcaster.h`), while the other types are handled by `ManagerBase` and its derivative classes.

 ## Asynchronous Message Parsing